 At the direction of the Practical Nursing faculty and administration, students who withdraw from the Practical Nursing program, in good standing, may be considered for re-admission at a later date.
-Students will be allowed to repeat only one time.
-Students exited for clinical failure will be considered for readmission upon submission of an appeal.
+Students will be allowed to repeat only one time unless authorized by administration.
+Students exited for clinical failure or behavior will be considered for readmission upon submission of an appeal.
 NOTE: ALL re-entry requests will also depend on space availability within the program the student is requesting to return to and the program curriculum must be the identical state provided curriculum prescribed.